glurp/ocpp_simulator/README.md

   received is represented by a hash of varname=>value
 * response : (as request of client) : string template, list of key

-LIMITATION !!! : all that SOAP stuff work only withe xml with statics structure !
+LIMITATION !!! : all that SOAP stuff work only with xml with statics structure !
 * you can't extract a list of tagid received from CS
-* you can't send a free list of measures
+* you can't send a free list of meter